balbinopb/CHALLENGE/README.md

 # CHALLENGE
-challenge my self at least solve one problem a day
+within this repository i challenge my self at least solve one problem a day